View Document

 Initial Training in Academic Honesty

-(7) Commencing GR students are required to undertake the Graduate Research Induction offered on-line by Macquarie University.
+(6) Commencing GR students are required to undertake the Graduate Research Induction offered online by Macquarie University.
 As part of this program, a module on academic integrity must be completed.

-Preliminary Assessment using iThenticate During Confirmation of Candidature
+Preliminary Appraisal using iThenticate During Confirmation of Candidature

-(8) At the time of Confirmation of Candidature (CoC), or equivalent, students are required to submit their research proposals to their Principal Supervisor / Research Masters Supervisor for submission to iThenticate.
+(7) At the time of Confirmation of Candidature (CoC), or equivalent, students are required to submit their research proposals to their Principal Supervisor for submission to iThenticate.
 This tool will generate an originality report and will determine a similarity percentage based on the proportion of the proposal that is matched to internal or external sources.

-(9) The Principal Supervisor / Research Masters Supervisor must assess the similarity percentage and the originality report generated in iThenticate and use their academic judgement to determine whether the text-matches indicate a problem with originality that needs to be addressed.
+(8) The Principal Supervisor must assess the similarity percentage and the originality report generated in iThenticate and use their academic judgement to determine whether the text-matches indicate a problem with originality that needs to be addressed.

-(11) When the similarity percentage and the originality report indicates instances of text-matching for the proposal submitted for the CoC, or equivalent, the Principal Supervisor / Research Masters Supervisor must discuss the extent and nature of the matches with the student and specify the next stages of dealing with the matter.
+(10) When the similarity percentage and the originality report indicates instances of text-matching for the proposal submitted for the CoC, or equivalent, the Principal Supervisor must discuss the extent and nature of the matches with the student and specify the next stages of dealing with the matter in line with the text matching outcomes below.

 Text-Matching Outcomes

-(14) If the text-matching is deemed to be major (or continues to be medium after initial counselling was provided) the Principal Supervisor / Research Masters Supervisor will inform the Departmental RT Director / MRes Advisor, or nominee, who will refer the matter to the Associate Dean, Research Training and Performance (RTP) of the Faculty (Research Integrity Advisor), or nominee, or in cases where a conflict of interest may exist an alternative Associate Dean, RTP, or nominee.
-It is at the discretion of the Associate Dean, RTP, or nominee, to determine if the case requires referral to the Research Integrity Office.
+(14) If the text-matching is deemed to be major (or continues to be medium after initial counselling was provided) the Principal Supervisor (and/or Associate Supervisor) will inform the RT Director/MRes Advisor, or nominee, who will refer the matter to the Associate Dean, Research Training and Performance (RTP) of the Faculty (Research Integrity Advisor), or nominee, in cases where a conflict of interest may exist.
+The Associate Dean, RTP, or nominee, has the discretion to determine whether a case requires referral to the Research Integrity Office for possible management in accordance with the Macquarie University Research Code Complaints, Breaches and Investigation Procedure (the Research Code Procedure).
 Any referral should be accompanied by a record of prior counselling provided to the student regarding text-matching (where applicable).

-(16) If a serious breach of the Macquarie University Code for the Responsible Conduct of Research is substantiated the student may be subject to disciplinary action which may include having their candidature and / or scholarship terminated.
+(16) If research misconduct or a serious breach of the Macquarie University Code for the Responsible Conduct of Research is substantiated, the matter may be referred to the University Discipline Committee (per the Student Discipline Procedure) and the student may be subject to sanctions, which may include having their candidature and/or scholarship terminated.

 Top of Page